peterujah/pagination/README.md

 # USAGES

-Hierarchical can be use as an array, html or google organizations chart
+Pagination can be used as an HTML hyperlink or HTML unordered list

 ```php
  use Peterujah\NanoBlock\Pagination;